-On December 11, 2013, the Company closed an underwritten public offering of 5,000,000 shares of its common stock, as well as the exercise of the full over-allotment option by the underwriters of an additional 750,000 shares of its common stock, pursuant to a prospectus filed as part of an effective registration statement on Form S-1, as amended (effective as of December 5, 2013).
+On December 11, 2013, the Company closed an underwritten public offering of 5,000,000 shares of its common stock, as well as the exercise of the full overallotment option by the underwriters of an additional 750,000 shares of its common stock, pursuant to a prospectus filed as part of an effective registration statement on Form S-1, as amended (effective as of December 5, 2013).
 The shares were sold at the public offering price of \$10.00 per share.
-SunTrust Robinson Humphrey, Inc. acted as sole book-running manager, and Capital One Securities, Inc., Global Hunter Securities, LLC, Euro Pacific Capital Inc., IBERIA Capital Partners L.L.C., Noble Financial Capital Markets, Northland Capital Markets, and Roth Capital Partners, LLC, were co-managers for the offering.
+SunTrust Robinson Humphrey, Inc. acted as sole bookrunning manager, and Capital One Securities, Inc., Global Hunter Securities, LLC, Euro Pacific Capital Inc., IBERIA Capital Partners L.L.C., Noble Financial Capital Markets, Northland Capital Markets, and Roth Capital Partners, LLC, were co-managers for the offering.

-The gross proceeds from the offering were \$57.5 million, and the Company net proceeds from the offering were \$54.2 million, after deducting underwriting commissions and offering expenses payable by the Company of \$3.3 million.
-The \$3.3 million in offering costs included \$2.9 million in underwriting discounts with the remainder of the offering expenses being various legal, accounting, travel and other costs.
+The gross proceeds from the Offering were \$57.5 million, and the Company net proceeds from the offering were \$54.2 million, after deducting underwriting commissions and offering expenses payable by the Company of \$3.3 million.
+The \$3.3 million in offering costs included \$2.9 million in underwriting discounts with the remaind being various legal, accounting, travel and other costs.
 No amounts were paid, directly or indirectly, to any director, officer or 10% owner.
-Of the net proceeds \$3.5 million was used to pay down the outstanding amount on our credit facility and approximately \$1 million was used as working capital.
+Of the net proceeds \$3.5 million was used to pay down the outstanding amount on our credit facility and the remainder of the proceeds were used to fund our development.